SiteGround and Kinsta are two very big names in the managed WordPress hosting space.

 K6 Load Impact Tests

-As the test sites don’t receive any traffic, the load time tests only tell part of the performance story.
+Because the test sites don’t receive any traffic, the load time tests only tell part of the performance story.

 For a fuller picture, I used the K6 service to simulate multiple visitors accessing the sites at the same time.